Government of Canada and the duty to consult

 Quebec

-The Government of Canada's Consultation and Accommodation Interdepartmental Team includes over 25 federal departments and agencies.
-Teams in Ottawa-Gatineau and in the regions meet regularly to discuss emerging policy and operational issues, share consultation and accommodation experiences, provide information, and coordinate consultation efforts.
-The team has been extremely useful in evaluating ideas and suggestions for government departments and agencies as they encounter new challenges related to the duty to consult.
+The Government of Canada's consultation and accommodation interdepartmental networks include over 25 federal departments and agencies.
+Networks in Ottawa-Gatineau and in the regions meet regularly to discuss emerging policy and operational issues, share consultation and accommodation experiences, provide information, and coordinate consultation efforts.
+The networks have been extremely useful in evaluating ideas and suggestions for government departments and agencies as they encounter new challenges related to the duty to consult.

 CIRNAC assists in developing informal agreements, known as memoranda of understanding (MOUs), between provincial or territorial governments and the Government of Canada.
 These MOUs are part of an enhanced communication and coordination approach to consultation, which also includes: